Pappu Kalani

-He is currently on bail in 19 cases including eight of murder and was most recently elected the MLA for Ulhasnagar from the Republican Party of India (Athavale) in the 2004 Maharashtra state assembly elections.

-Pappu Kalani served a life sentence on 3 December 2013 in a 23-yr-old murder case of Ghanashyam Bhatija.
+Kalani is currently on bail in 19 cases including eight of murder.
+He served a life sentence on 3 December 2013 in a 23-yr-old murder case of Ghanashyam Bhatija.
 Ghanashyam Bhatija was murdered on 27 February 1990 near the Pinto Resorts in Ulhasnagar of Thane district.
 His brother Inder Bhatija, who had seen the murder, was also shot dead on 27 April 1999 despite having police protection.

 Life and career

 Born into a wealthy family, Pappu Kalani's uncle Dunichand Kalani was the president of the local unit of Indian National Congress.
 The family ran a liquor business and owned a number of distilleries and hotels.
 In the 1970s, Ulhasnagar was a booming lawless town settled by entrepreneurial refugees who had emigrated from Sindh, Pakistan after the Partition of India in 1947.
 Sharp business practices (Ulhasnagar was known for its "duplicate"s or forged goods) combined with illegal construction and unauthorised industrial units made for an atmosphere where "protection" emerged as a profitable business.

 A number of gangs were soon working under the patronage of political parties.
 Pappu Kalani's uncle Keemat Kalani, also affiliated with the Congress party, ran the gang headed by Chiman Tejwani, while the opposing parties, under politician Gop Behrani, employed the gang of Govind Vachani and Gopal Rajwani.
 It is reported that both gangs were connected to the Dawood Ibrahim gang.
 They also use media effectively, and hush money were regularly paid to journalists.